hensleyas21/dsciCapstone/README.md

 - kick_distance: Nominal.
 The distance in yards for a kicking play
 - extra_point_result: Categorical.
 String indicator showing whether the extra point attempt was successful or not (Good, Failed, Blocked)
 - two_point_conv_result: Categorical.
 String indicator showing whether a two point conversion attempt was successful or not (Success, Failure)
-- home_timeouts_remaining: Nominal.
-Number of timeouts remaining for the home team
-- away_timeouts_remaining: Nominal.
-Number of timeouts remaining for the home team
 - posteam_timeouts_remaining: Nominal.
 Number of timeouts remaining for the posteam
 - defteam_timeouts_remaining: Nominal.
 Number of timeouts remaining for the defteam
 - posteam_score: Nominal.
 Number of points which the posteam has before the start of the play.